BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

 # Structure Rules

-All structure rules are JSON (not validated yet) and are persisted using actor flags.
+All structure rules are JSON and are persisted using actor flags.
 They can be edited using the **Edit Structure Rules** Macro.

-There is currently no validation in place so be careful if you change these!

 Rules can be one of the following types: